grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 use core::f32::consts::{PI, FRAC_PI_2};
 ```

-Because we need to access the player's angle, lets create a method inside of `State` called `horizontal_intersection`.
+Because we need to access the player's angle and position, let's create a method inside of `State` called `horizontal_intersection`.
 This is the most complex function we've written so far, but it mirrors the algorithm I've already described so I'm going to keep my comments *inside* the code for this one.
 ```rust
 impl State {